-- The Cabinet and other experienced sailors test the boat hard.
+- Experienced sailors test the boat hard.
 And I’m talking really hard.
 Think the Bermuda One-Two or a sail from the UK to the Azores and back.

-- At least one or two families of four test the boat on coastal cruises including overnight sails.
-(Yes, Paul and Hazel, I’m looking at you!)
+- One or two families of four test the boat on coastal cruises including overnight sails.

 - The boat returns to the yard to have problems and omissions fixed.

 - Gear that has failed to perform is replaced with different gear.

 - Repeat as necessary for at least three months.

 - The specification, right down to the last screw, is documented and frozen.